- Chief Executive Mike McWilliams

 Gill was appointed to lead the Natural Hazards Division in August 2014.
 It consists of 139 staff who undertake research and consultancy in earthquakes, volcanoes, landslides, tsunami, geological mapping, and social sciences.
 Gill is a volcanologist and joined GNS Science in 2006.
 Her background is in magma physics and lava flow dynamics, but she has had a diverse career including mineral exploration, environmental geochemistry, and 3D geological modelling of ore deposits.
 Her current research includes volcanic risk assessments and volcanic crisis management.
 She worked for several years at the Montserrat Volcano Observatory (West Indies) where she was director.

-General Manager, Geological Resources Division
+Director, Geological Resources Division

 PhD, The University of Cape Town